Image Credits: O'Reilly Media

 The x and y axes represent the values of the two weights.
 The z axis represents the value of the loss function for a particular value of two weights.
 Our goal is to find the particular value of weight for which the loss is minimum.
 Such a point is called a minima for the loss function.

-You have randomly initialized weights in the beginning, so your neural network is probably behaving like a drunk version of yourself, classifying images of images of cats as humans.
+You have randomly initialized weights in the beginning, so your neural network is probably behaving like a drunk version of yourself, classifying images of cats as humans.
 Such a situation correspond to point A on the contour, where the network is performing badly and consequently the loss is high.

 We need to find a way to somehow navigate to the bottom of the "valley" to point B, where the loss function has a minima?
 So how do we do that?